-Yet at all times they wonder who and where they are, and where their pack has gone.
+Yet at all times they wonder who they truly are, and where their pack has gone.

 It is very much in the interest of the hungry wolves to keep the noble wolves isolated and confused and at the mercy of the dogs.
+Ultimately, the hungry wolves seek the extinction of the noble wolves.
 This is why the hungry wolves breed dogs to begin with.
-They fear and hate the other wolves, especially the noble wolves, those who cannot be made into dogs.
+They fear and hate everybody else, especially those who cannot be made into dogs.

 Dogs are dogs.
 Most people on earth are dogs.
 They are bred to love their masters and perform any trick they are commanded to.
 They are abused creatures.